Vanguard Aledo Location

 Receptionist

-Inclusive School Sports, Performing Arts, & ExtraCurricular Activities
+Inclusive School Sports, Performing Arts, & Extracurricular Activities For Fort Worth Area Students

 Learning doesn’t stop at the classroom door!
-Vanguard offers sports, performing arts, creative projects, and social outings that let students strengthen social-emotional skills while they explore new interests and have fun together.
+Vanguard offers sports, performing arts, creative projects, and social outings that let students strengthen social-emotional skills while they explore new interests and have fun together just miles from Fort Worth.

 Two students in art class drawing